forcedotcom/sfdx-scanner/messages/run-common.md

 # flags.sevthresholdSummary

-An error when violations are found with equal or greater severity than the provided value.
+An error will be thrown when a violation is found with a severity equal to or greater than the specified level.

+# flags.sevthresholdDescription

 Values are 1 (high), 2 (moderate), and 3 (low).
 Exit code is the most severe violation.
 Using this flag also invokes the --normalize-severity flag.

 # internal.outfileMustBeValid